 EMET provides a mechanism that adds additional checks during the certificate chain trust validation process, with the goal to detect man-in-the-middle attacks over an encrypted channel.
-Each time a certificate chain trust is built by Internet Explorer for a SSL certificate while browsing to an HTTPS website, EMET will validate the end-entity SSL certificate and the Root CA that issued that certificate against the corresponding pinning rule configured by the user.
+Each time a certificate chain trust is built by Internet Explorer for a SSL certificate while browsing to an HTTPS website for which certificate pinning is configured, EMET will validate the end-entity SSL certificate and verify that it chains to the Root CA specified by the pinning rule configured for that site.